cisco-gve/epnm_alarm_report/README.md

 **Known Issues**

 The EPNM Rest API can take some time if you have a big network.
-It sometimes helps to VPN into RTP before running the application.
+It sometimes helps to VPN into a location closer to EPNM server before running the application.